Justin0Brien/mooc-builder/mooc_site/courses/sample-module/reading-list.md

 title: Reading List
 ---

-Master bibliography and links to weekly lists.
+Master bibliography and links to part-by-part lists.